 Exactly!
 Lean back and let it be.

 Could you tell me a little bit about the writing of “She Brings the Rain”?
-It’s evidently one of Can’s most beloved songs in terms of being featured in several subsequent films, yet its also one of the most atypical in that it’s more traditional than Can’s other work.
+It’s evidently one of Can’s most beloved songs in terms of being featured in several subsequent films, yet its also atypical as a more traditional love song.

 I’m interested in this idea of the communal authorship and the economics of the band.
 Although the music itself is not really at all overtly political, was there a political consciousness in the way the band was managed and functioned as a group?